Official Cruelty-Free Makeup Brands in 2023

 Of all the brands on this list, Soap and Glory covers the most ground on the spectrum of conscious Beauty and personal care products.

-There’s always something for you to use, from shampoos and hair treatments to skin moisturizers, without being afraid of harming animals.
+There’s always something for you to use, from shampoos and hair treatments to skin moisturizers, without fear of harming animals.

 From the entire Soap and Glory cruelty-free makeup line, some products stand out with ease: